Russian invasion of Ukraine | Fewer tweets, more discussion

 Denazification and pacification are empty words for domestic propaganda first and foremost.

-You can't seriously think of annexing a country as big as Ukraine with about 200,000 soldiers.
-You'd be constantly exposed to daily guerilla operations which would cripple your army and economy.
 It's not only impossible, it's not worth it.
 Russia and other countries have already been there and done that.
 History taught us that occupation never works when the natives don't want you there, unless you kill them all.
-You always lose in the long run.
+You always lose in the long run (Israel didn't get the memo, but the US are paying the bills, so).

-What Putin wanted was a Blitzkrieg, followed a rapid fall of the Ukrainian government, and replace it with a puppet regime whilst grabbing the eastern territories (the Donbas especially) where the population would theoritically more amenable to an "annexation" (see Crimea).
+What Putin wanted was a Blitzkrieg, followed a rapid fall of the Ukrainian government, and replace it with a puppet regime whilst grabbing the eastern territories (the Donbas especially) where the population would theoritically be more amenable to an "annexation" (see Crimea).
 It massively backfired and to the surprise of everyone, especially the West, Ukraine held its ground, inflicting tremendous casualties to the Russians.
 The landgrab in the East is still on the table though.

 Oh, more sarcasm.
 And again missing the point.
 No military aid has provided manpower to Ukraine.
 It is an internal resource of Ukraine.
 Just like resolve is.